mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > ...
 “If you want to know the last word, just this is it.”

-This is the last word: just this is it.
+This is the last word: *just this is it*.

 “Just this is it” means, when you do *gassho*, what is the last word of the *gassho*?
 The last word of the *gassho* is *just this is it*.
-So what is the last word of the fire?
+So what is the last word of fire?
 Just this *is* it.

-What is the chanting of the sutra?
-What is the last word of the chanting?
+What is the last word of the chanting of a sutra?
 The last word of the chanting is completely beyond good chanter or bad chanter.
-The last word of chanting is completely beyond perceptions. *Just this is it* means just chanting.
+The last word of chanting is completely beyond perceptions. *Just this is it* means *just chanting*.
 You must jump into the real process of the chanting.
 You must be alive right in the middle of chanting.
 They are two, but they are not two.
 They are one, but they are not one, if you think it.

 But when you are merged with process itself, well, that process of the practice you become merged with [is] completely beyond dichotomy.
 That means, just this is it.

-Well, I cannot say who I [really] am – in talking, in zazen.
+Well, I cannot say who I [really] am, in talking, in zazen.
 I cannot say.
-It’s pretty hard to say about the last word of my zazen.
+It’s pretty hard to say [something] about the last word of my zazen.
 The last word of my zazen is, anyway, *just this is it*.

 In other words, “look at this zazen” – maybe you can say [that].
 But real zazen, the last word of zazen, is something maybe *more* than that, more than “just this is it.”
 That is *just this is it*.
 It means you have to *do* it.